Relativity6/Capstone-Project/Project Files/public/Readme.md

 ![SS08 - Profile](https://user-images.githubusercontent.com/40231621/192077880-613a9702-03b6-437e-87b5-075b01817fd4.jpg)

 Page: edit-profile.php
 Summary: Users may edit their profile information on this page.
+If a user attempts to view this page without being logged in, they are redirected to login.php.
 Screenshot:
 ![SS09 - Update profile](https://user-images.githubusercontent.com/40231621/192077894-d377a05d-a08a-46ec-b569-44667c40d90f.jpg)

 Page: update-picture.php
 Summary: Users may edit their profile picture on this page.
+If a user attempts to view this page without being logged in, they are redirected to login.php.
 Screenshot:
 ![SS10 - Update picture](https://user-images.githubusercontent.com/40231621/192077897-afc17127-eaf5-4aa5-9612-950638c7012a.jpg)

 Page: delete-member.php
 Summary: Users may delete their LuminHealth account on this page.
+If a user attempts to view this page without being logged in, they are redirected to login.php.
 Screenshot:
 ![SS11 - Delete profile](https://user-images.githubusercontent.com/40231621/192077903-f529bf71-9548-4d22-818e-bb3bb28ecdf1.jpg)